 Where do we get the materials?

-This program is modeled after Cal Humanities and California Center for the Book’s War Comes Home initiative.
-Regardless of the book or program you choose, we highly recommend checking the excellent resource materials developed for that program.
 Each of our recommended books has available study guides.
 It is up to the library/organization to decide which resources fit its needs.
-Please see our resource guide For links to additional resources.
+Please see our resource guide for links to additional resources.

 How did you choose the books?

 Please use this link to register for Read Across Texas.
 Once we receive your registration, we will put your organization on the Google map.
-This way, the rest of Texas may see your programs and community members may easily connect with their local, participating organizations.
+This way, people can see your programs, and community members may easily connect with their local, participating organizations.

 Do we have to use the recommended books?

-With so many great resources, please do not feel limited by our list—creativity is encouraged.
-At least one participating organization is planning a program around a veteran author.
-They are using his book and he is leading the discussion.
+With so many great resources, please do not feel limited by our list: creativity is encouraged!
 Please use the best resources, selections, films, etc. that fit you and your community.

 Will there be books given away?